baschtl/mac-setup/README.md

 # mac-setup

-Setup scripts for a new installation of Mac OS X
+Setup scripts for a new installation of Mac OS X.